Our Island Plan

 Visibility

-Good, becoming moderate or poor for a time in rain.
+Good, occasionally moderate or poor in precipitation.

 Outlook for the following 24 hours